ohenley/Parasail-for-the-Impatient/README.md

 Command to execute:
 ```

 Now open fib.psl in your prefered text editor and study it.
-You should understand most of it right away without even studying ParaSail.
+You should understand most of it right away even without prior ParaSail training.